 The first simulation is performed over 30 days with a 0.1 s time step.
 In the second simulation, actual GPM/GMI orbital data are used for the period 1-16 August 2019.
 A sampling time of approximately 15 ms (equal to twice the GPM sampling rate) is employed.
 The antenna orientation switches from fore to aft on 9 August.

-The EESS (passive) satellite uses an on-board antenna with a high main beam efficiency, which means that the ratio between the energy received through the main beam and the energy received through the side lobes is high.
+The EESS (passive) satellite uses an on-board antenna with a high main beam efficiency {US Question: What efficiency was used?
+See Table 7}, which means that the ratio between the energy received through the main beam and the energy received through the side lobes is high.
 The contribution of interference coming through the EESS sensor sidelobes is therefore neglected and only the sea surface reflection interference events received in the main beam are considered.

 The model to estimate the power reflected by the water surface is provided in Recommendation ITU-R P.2146.
 Related information on ocean surface wind speed is provided by Recommendation ITU-R P.2148.